 See also our related Knowledge Base articles:

-- Where can I find "pro-bono" legal assistance for my nonprofit organization?
+- Where can I find "pro-bono" tax or legal assistance for my nonprofit organization?

 - Where can I learn more about hiring a consultant?